 To evacuate the low ambient condensing unit, remove the top panel by removing fourteen M4 x 10 pan head screws.
-Connect the manifold gauges to the reserved Schrader valve near the receiver and to the two Schrader valves on the connectors, as shown in Figure 9.2 on the facing page.
+Connect the manifold gauges to the reserved Schrader valve near the receiver and to the two Schrader valves on the connectors, as shown in Figure 9.2 below.